Master of Information Technology

 Key Information for Students

-Degree or equivalent in Information Technology or related subject, with at least B average at L7, and relevant work or professional experience (International: IELTS 6.5 with no band lower than 6.0, or equivalent)
+Bachelor's degree (or equivalent) in Information Technology or related subject with at least a B grade average at level 7 (or 8) Equivalence includes at least three (3) years relevant work or professional experience International students: IELTS 6.5 (with no band below 6.0), or equivalent

 See provider website for more details about entry to this qualification.